 Further planning is required for this project to be implemented including the establishment of rights-of-way, planning for utility power, and detailed route surveys.
 While the larger project above is in the planning phase, the need for more accessible water is dire and projects for rainwater harvesting improvements were agreed as a means of providing incremental improvements while the larger project continues in the planning stage.

-Misuuni is a community located about 70 kilometers southeast of Nairobi, Kenya on a semi-arid high plain covering approximately 3 km by 4 km (Figures 1-1 and 1-2).
+Misuuni is a community located about 70 kilometers southeast of Nairobi, Kenya on a semi-arid high plain covering approximately 3 km by 4 km (Figures below).
 The project area is bounded by two intermittent streams: the Kathaana River to the east and a tributary of the Muvaa River to the west, known as the Usi Umu stream.

 Like many communities in this region, there is inadequate access to potable water.
 The objective of the MDSHG has been to improve access to potable water and prevent the debilitation of waterborne disease for the approximately 4,000 people scattered across the 12 square kilometer Misuuni program area.
 There is also a need to alleviate poverty.
 These issues are intertwined.